Bruno-Amat/Bruno-Amat.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in Economics at FGV EPGE.
-My research interest is to apply Industrial Organization methods to other areas, mainly related to Energy and Infrastructure Economics.
+I am currently pursuing my Master's degree in Economics at FGV EPGE, where I am deeply engaged in applying Industrial Organization methods to diverse areas, with a primary focus on Energy, Infrastructure and Antitrust Economics.